 \subsubsection{Authenticity}

-Although \cite{bashir2020seconet} discusses spoofing attack in optical NoCs, it does not provide countermeasure to overcome the proposed attack. \citeauthor{zhou2021attack} \cite{zhou2021attack} discuss a countermeasure for their proposed spoofing attack on thermal-sensing process.
-The module for countermeasure is implemented on electrical NI.
-They propose using of hash algorithm to ensure authenticity.
-When sending the packet to the collection processing node from electrical NI, the module will append 128-bit tag.
-When the collection node receives the packet, it validates the tag with the same algorithm and proceed with it's actions.
+Although \cite{bashir2020seconet} discusses spoofing attacks in optical NoCs, it does not provide a countermeasure to overcome the proposed attack. \citeauthor{zhou2021attack} \cite{zhou2021attack} discuss a countermeasure for their proposed spoofing attack on the thermal-sensing process.
+The countermeasure is implemented on electrical NI.
+They propose using the hash algorithm to ensure authenticity.
+When sending the packet to the collection processing node from electrical NI, the module will append a 128-bit tag.
+When the collection node receives the packet, it validates the tag with the same algorithm and proceeds with its actions.
 MD5~\cite{rivest1992md5} is proposed as the hashing algorithm by the authors.